RoverRobotics/roverpro-firmware/README.md

 The MCP files can be opened in [MPLAB IDE v8.92](http://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB_IDE_8_92.zip) (not MPLAB X) and should be built with the [Microchip XC16 Toolsuite](https://www.microchip.com/mplab/compilers).
 This contains not only a compiler/linker/assembler but also standard libraries for the PIC24F MCU's.

 To build, use the Debug mode (if you're attaching a PICKit) or Release mode (if you're using this with other things).
 Note that if you build in Debug mode and you hit a breakpoint (`BREAKPOINT()` macro), execution will halt and wait for the debugger.
 If no debugger is attached, the device will immediately restart.

+### Building the docs

+Everything should be ready for doxygen. (on Windows, `choco install doxygen.install graphviz`)

+To build the docs, switch to the Power_Board subfolder and run `doxygen`.

 ### Code style tools